 - (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
-Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (7) Only dwellings for teachers or custodial staff, or dwellings clearly accessory to the primary use of the site for agricultural purposes allowed. - (10) Only allowed as a principally permitted use when the legal lot is zoned C-ARP-10 to C-ARP-60. - (11) Agricultural uses and activities that meet the definition of "Agriculture, Ongoing" in Chapter 22.130 and "Coastal Permit Not Required: Exempt Development" in Section 22.68.050.A.12. shall be processed consistent with those sections
+Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (6) Only allowed where an allowed single family or agricultural dwelling unit is first approved. - (7) Only dwellings for teachers or custodial staff, or dwellings clearly accessory to the primary use of the site for agricultural purposes allowed. - (10) Only allowed as a principally permitted use when the legal lot is zoned C-ARP-10 to C-ARP-602, which provide that the principally permitted use of the property shall be for agriculture.

-TABLE 5-1-d - ALLOWED USES AND PERMIT REQUIREMENTS FOR COASTAL AGRICULTURAL & RESOURCE-RELATED DISTRICTS (Continued)
+TABLE 5-1-d - ALLOWED USES AND PERMIT REQUIREMENTS FOR COASTAL AGRICULTURAL & RESOURCE-RELATED DISTRICTS